 2.6 Infield test for the developed mobile client service

 For testing the system, we have chosen three different buildings with five lecture halls and two labs to represent the proposed buildings and indoor geofences in the Faculty of Engineering, Helwan University, Cairo, Egypt (FE-HU) as a workplace geofence to represent a real practical implementation of our system.
-The proposed approach is tested on three buildings: Communication Department, Mechanical Department and the Neo Lecture Halls Building.
+The proposed approach is tested on three buildings: Communication Department, Mechanical Department, and the Neo Lecture Halls Building.
 Inside them, we have chosen five lecture halls which are Lecture Hall 1, Lecture Hall 2, Maraa’shly Lecture Hall, Mech 606 Lecture Hall and Lecture Hall 26.
 Two other labs were chosen which are Wireless Research Lab (WRL) and Innovation and Product Development Support Center (IPDSC).
 Figure 6 shows the buildings and the chosen locations inside them.
 Figure 7 and 8 have some images of the indoor and outdoor locations we have tested on.